neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

             "lattice_unit_l":<l>
         }

-* def set_parameters() --> Dict : The function returns a dictionary with the SingleCrystalParameters field values.
+* def get_parameters() --> dict : The function returns a dictionary with the SingleCrystalParameters field values.

      .. code-block:: bash